Gaia EDR3 proper motions of Milky Way dwarfs I: 3D Motions and Orbits: introduction

-In other words, the MW potential uncertainties hamper our knowledge of dSph orbits.
+In other words, the MW potential uncertainties hamper our knowledge of dwarf galaxy orbits.
 The circular velocity curve of the MW has been accurately provided by \citet{eilers19Circular} and \citet{mroz19Rotation}.
-This result can be associated to other possible probes of the MW potential, for example dSph \citep{cautun20milky} or globular cluster motions (Wang et al. 2021, in preparation), leading to quite discrepant values for the total MW mass.
-This is not unexpected because these methods depend on whether or not these additional probes share a similar equilibrium than rotating disk stars in the MW potential.
-Jiao et al. (2021) showed that MW mass profiles derived from the rotation curve are also affected by the choice of the dark-matter mass profile.
+This result can be associated to other possible probes of the MW potential, for example dwarf galaxy \citep{cautun20milky} or globular cluster motions \citet{wang21}, leading to quite discrepant values for the total MW mass.
+This is not unexpected because these methods depend on whether or not these additional probes share a similar equilibrium than rotating disk stars in the MW potential. \citet{jiao21Which} showed that MW mass profiles derived from the rotation curve are also affected by the choice of the dark-matter mass profile.
 In a generalized study, they determine the range of total MW mass that can be consistent with the MW rotation curve fit.
 They found that the MW mass can be as small as $2.8\times10^{11}$ $M_{\odot}$ (see also \citealt{desalas19estimation} and \citealt{karukes20robust}) or as large as $15\times10^{11}$ $M_{\odot}$.
 This somewhat constraints the available range of MW potential, but it also emphasizes that it is still required to consider a wide range of total MW masses when performing orbital analyses.